alepulver/game-catalog-builder/docs/matching.md

 ## Known issues / limitations

 - Providers have provider-specific canonical titles; sometimes the “best” name differs per provider.
-- Steam search can surface DLC/soundtrack entries even when the base game exists; these should be pinned when encountered.
+- Steam search can surface DLC/soundtrack/demo entries even when the base game exists; the importer tries to reject these automatically (via appdetails `type` + DLC-like token filters), but some cases still require manual pinning.
 - `YearHint` is best-effort: Steam’s year may reflect store release/re-release, not the original release year.

+## Configuration (static for now)

+Selection thresholds (e.g. minimum match score), rate limits, batch sizes, and retry behavior are grouped in `game_catalog_builder/config.py`.